fhoedemakers/retroJam/README.md

 ## Building

+If you want to build the project yourself, follow these steps:

-This project requires the Raspberry Pi Pico SDK.
+This project requires the Raspberry Pi Pico SDK and PIO USB.
 Follow these steps:

 1. Set up the Pico SDK environment:
    ```bash